 Why are Unlicensed Drivers Dangerous?

 There’s a reason someone doesn’t have a license.
-They either drove while impaired, didn’t bother to carry even liability insurance, or drove so recklessly that they either caused a severe injury or killed someone.
+They either drove while impaired, didn’t bother to carry even liability insurance, or drove so recklessly that they either caused a severe injury or killed someone on the road.
 It only makes sense that these drivers are inherently more dangerous than those who are responsible enough to obtain – and keep – a valid license.

-How Does an Unlicensed Driver Affect my Claim?
+How Does an Unlicensed Driver Affect My Minnesota Car Crash Claim?

 This is where your case could get very complicated, very quickly.
 The negligent driver might have actually had coverage at the time of the accident, even without a license.
 But the insurer may refuse to pay for the damages, or monetary losses, you’ve incurred due to the collision.
 The insurance company could claim that the driver breached their policy by being unlicensed.